roboflow/inference/docs/foundation/paligemma.md

 2. Identify the location of objects in an image (object detection)
 3. Identify the precise location of objects in an imageh (image segmentation)

-You can deploy PaliGemma object detection models with Inference, and use PaliGemma for objcet detection.
+You can deploy PaliGemma object detection models with Inference, and use PaliGemma for object detection.

 ### How to Use PaliGemma (VQA)